ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ### BMSClient

+The `BMSClient` class is a singleton that serves as an entry point to Bluemix client-server communication.

 | Javascript Function | Description |
 | :---|:---|
 initialize(bluemixAppRoute:string, bluemixAppGUID:string, bluemixRegion:string) | Sets the base URL for the authorization server.
 For the region use one of the BMSClient.REGION constants.